Frequently Asked Questions

 We supply you with everything that you need including organic shampoo, conditioner, soap, ear plugs and towels for the shower before and after your float.

 We offer spacious 6’wide x 8’long x 7’tall float chambers, custom designed by Float Labs to the highest standards.
-Our float chamber is the most state-of-the-art of its kind.

 How many float tanks do you have?